 Application Instructions for Federal Loans

-- You must also complete and submit the Postbac Preparatory Release Form to Student Financial Services to certify whether or not you have previously borrowed Federal Direct Loans for preparatory coursework.
+- You must also complete and submit the Postbac Preparatory Release Form to the Office of Financial Aid to certify whether or not you have previously borrowed Federal Direct Loans for preparatory coursework.

 Am I a dependent student?

 To apply for a Federal Parent PLUS Loan, the parent of a dependent student must sign onto www.studentloans.gov after the student has completed the FAFSA.

 Deferment of Federal Loans You Borrowed during Your Undergraduate Program

 You will be able to defer payments on federal student loans obtained in the past as an undergraduate once you are matriculated into the Postbaccalaureate Premedical Program.
 Questions regarding deferment should be directed to the Bryn Mawr Registrar. email@example.com